alexminza/wc-moldovaagroindbank/readme.txt

 See [wc-moldovaagroindbank project releases on GitHub](https://github.com/alexminza/wc-moldovaagroindbank/releases) for details.

+= 1.5.2 =
+Updated WordPress and WooCommerce compatibility requirements and improved dependency handling.

 = 1.5.1 =
 Added list of supported languages for better payment gateway localization integration.